I’m hoping this Special focuses on the early history of the banjo, and especially the African/African-American connection with the instrument...

 It's my wish that all players follow Bela's example by truly listening to those with whom we have the privilege of creating music.
 I saw this idea executed to perfection when Fleck joined Bruce Hornsby on stage this summer for a rendition of Mandolin Rain.
-Bela Fleck's minimalist approach to this song is amazing; the man knows how to listen...
+Bela Fleck's minimalist approach to this song was amazing; the man knows how to listen.

 Not only will I be addressing my thoughts on clawhammer technique, this blog will also help me get the word out about new content that appears in the other sections of my website.
 For instance...